fatiando/community/CONTRIBUTING.md

 - ❌ Use of AI Agents (bots) to automatically open or comment on Pull Requests, Issues, and any communication channel of the project.
-- ❌ Pasting outputs of genAI content directly into Pull Requests, Issues, and any communication channel of the project.
+- ❌ Pasting outputs of genAI content without human revision directly into Pull Requests, Issues, and any communication channel of the project.
 - ❌ Use of genAI tools to circumvent license restrictions.
 For example, reimplementing a GPL-licensed code to release it under a more permissive license.
-- ❌ Use of genAI tools in code reviews in any of our repositories.
+- ❌ Use of genAI tools to review entire pull requests in any of our repositories.
 We highly value the *peer-review* process as a way for everyone to learn from each other's expertise.
+It would be OK to use the tool to check for grammar, for example, but not write the entire review.

 Some other uses are not forbidden, but we should pay strong attention.
 For example, using genAI tools to:

 - ⚠️ Write code for us.
-While they can save some *typing time*, one needs to spend time reviewing the generated output and making sure we fully understand the proposed solution.
+While they can save you some *typing time*, we need to spend time reviewing the generated output to make sure we fully understand the proposed solution and then maintain it in the future.
+Typing time is not the bottleneck in our projects.
 - ⚠️ Write code for us that we couldn't write by ourselves.
 This means that it's possible that we don't fully understand the generated code.
 - ⚠️ Write documentation for us.
 Documenting code can help identifying design